dallascard/us-immigration-speeches/README.md

 There are three main sources of data for this project, which are all publicly available from external sources.

 The primary source for Congressional data is the Stanford copy of the Congressional Record [https://data.stanford.edu/congress_text](https://data.stanford.edu/congress_text).
-From this, we use the Hein Bound edition for congresses 43 through 111.
+From this, we use the Hein Bound and Hein daily editions for congresses 43 through 114.

 For more recent Congresses (104 through 116) we use the scripts in the USCR repo: https://github.com/unitedstates/congressional-record/